LuigiPioFaletra/Machine-Learning-Project/README.md

 ## Machine Learning Project Template

+This is a template for a machine learning project.
+The template is intended for the students of the Machine Learning course at UniKore.
+It provides a basic structure for a machine learning project, including a `README.md` file, a `requirements.txt` file, and a structure for the code.

 | | |
 | --- | --- |
 | **Description** | Template for a machine learning project |